 A member may purchase private teaching service credit if the member has at least one year of credited service in TRF.
+This service only applies to Indiana schools.
 The cost to purchase this type of service is calculated actuarially.
 The private school where the service occurred must be accredited in order for this service to count.
 A list of all accredited private schools is available on the Indiana Department of Education’s Web site.

 TRF members who are teachers may earn credit for eligible leaves of absence if the leave is approved by the school board of the corporation granting the leave.
+A leave of absence does not qualify as a bona fide separation from service.
 To receive service credit for a leave of absence, the member must submit the Leave of Absence Verification form through the school granting the leave.
 This form is available on the INPRS Web site.
 Sabbatical leave for advanced study, work experience, teacher exchange programs, or approved educational travel require the teacher to return to a covered position for the same length of time as the leave.
 Leave for disability, pregnancy, or adoption does not require a return to service.
 All leaves of absence, except USERRA military service, are subject to the one-seventh (1/7th) rule, meaning no more than 1/7th of the total years of creditable service may be from leave of absence service credit.

 Substitute teachers who are members of the Fund earn one year of service credit if they work 120 days in a fiscal year or between 60 and 119 days per year over two fiscal years.
 Once the substitute teacher has taught the requisite number of days, he or she becomes a member of the Fund.

 Once these teachers achieve membership status and earn one full year of service as a member, they may purchase prior substitute or part-time teaching service, which is calculated actuarially.
 To do this, the member must complete the Verification of Prior In-State Teaching (State Form 41625), Part 1, and forward it to the employing school district for completion of Part 2.
 This form is available on the INPRS Web site.
-The cost of the service in question is then calculated by TRF and an invoice is sent to the member.
-If the member chooses to purchase the service credit, a check must be sent to TRF for the invoiced amount.
+The cost of the service purchase is calculated by TRF and an invoice is sent to the member.
+If the member chooses to purchase the service credit, payment must be sent to TRF for the invoiced amount.

 The following rules are in place regarding the addition of service credit to a member’s account.
 It is important to note that each rule is applicable only to certain types of service credit.